nikitavoloboev/data/productivity/flow/rules.md

 - Prefix variable names by action (i.e. EDIT/OPEN/ALFRED).
 Each variable name should be descriptive.
 - Map all hotkeys that are taken in `Karabiner` mind map.

+## Writing
+- Use proper punctuation and capitalise things appropriately.
+- When adding `:`, don't add space beforehand.
+- When making tasks (2Do, Trello, GitHub issues), use imperative tense.
+- Remove unnecessary and `filler` words.
+	- If something can be said in less words, say it in less words.
+	- Always try to be clear and to the point.
+- Both in code and prose.
+Say more with less and never repeat myself.
+- Minimise using word `here`.
+	- When wanting to reference a certain URL, I don't need to mention `and you can see it here`.
+I can most likely just change the thing I want to show and wrap that in URL.
+It looks cleaner this way and saves space.

 ## Markdown
 - Don't leave unnecessary whitespace between headings and text.
 - Don't need to add `:` to the end of text when adding image below as it is implicit.
 - Only use HTML to adjust the image if the original size is not what I need.
 Don't adjust images blindly and check how the final image looks rendered compared to the text.
+- Use **Bold** for emphasis.
+And `code quotes` for actual code, variables and path names.

 ## GitHub
 - Add appropriate topics to each repo.